How to use Swimm code documentation templates

 - Creating structured offboarding to help stop knowledge leaks and numerous other archetypes pulled right from common day-to-day tasks

-To use Swimm’s templates, first create a new document and select a template from Swimm’s template collection.
-Note that Swimm is currently developing new templates, so the number of template options will continue to grow.
+To use Swimm’s code documentation templates, first create a new document and select a template from Swimm’s template collection.
+Note that Swimm is always developing new templates, so the number of template options will continue to grow.

 Once you’re happy with your draft, you can open a PR to create the doc (or commit it directly to any selected unprotected branch).

-Others with a great facility to write and less averse to documentation will also find Swimm templates convenient to help show the immediate wins of documentation, bringing others onboard to the major benefits of Continuous Documentation.
+Others with a great facility to write and less averse to documentation will also find Swimm's code documentation templates convenient to help show the immediate wins of documentation, bringing others onboard to the major benefits of Continuous Documentation.

 R&D teams, developers, engineers - if you are interested in learning more about how to keep your dev team in sync with code, this is as good a time as any to learn what Swimm is all about.
-With Swimm, you can create and edit docs that are coupled with your code, auto-synced, and fully integrated into your workflow - and the great news is that you can access Swimm’s free Beta to see for yourself.
+With Swimm, you can create and edit docs that are coupled with your code, Auto-synced, and fully integrated into your workflow.

-Take a look around Swimm - it’s a game changer for code documentation.
+Take a look around Swimm and sign up for a 1:1 demo - it’s a game changer for code documentation.